Alcibiades-Capital/valorem-website/site/_docs/clearinghouse-subgraph.md

 description: Developer documentation for the Valorem Options Clearinghouse subgraph.
 ---

-- TODO review and revise examples (feel free to add additional or remove extraneous)
+- TODO Nick review and revise examples (feel free to add additional or remove extraneous)

 The Clearinghouse Subgraph indexes data on the Valorem Options Clearinghouse smart contract using a GraphQL interface.
 It updates data in response to contract ABI function calls and events.
 The Subgraph can be used to power frontend apps and integration use cases.